James Earl Jones: 1973–1983: Star Wars and rise to prominence

-1985–1999: Established career
+1985–1999: Broadway and film roles

 In 1987, Jones starred in August Wilson's play Fences as Troy Maxson, a middle aged working class father who struggles to provide for his family.
 The play, set in the 1950s, is part of Wilson's ten-part "Pittsburgh Cycle".
 The play explores the evolving African-American experience and examines race relations, among other themes.
-Jones won widespread critical acclaim, earning himself his second Tony Award for Best Actor in a Play.
-Beside the Star Wars sequels, Jones was featured in several other box office hits of the 1980s: the action/fantasy film Conan the Barbarian (1982), the Eddie Murphy comedy Coming to America (1988), and the sports drama/fantasy Field of Dreams (1989) which earned an Academy Award for Best Picture nomination.
+Jones won critical acclaim, earning himself his second Tony Award for Best Actor in a Play.
+Beside the Star Wars sequels, Jones was featured in several other box office hits of the 1980s: the action-fantasy film Conan the Barbarian (1982), the Eddie Murphy comedy Coming to America (1988), and the sports drama-fantasy Field of Dreams (1989) which earned an Academy Award for Best Picture nomination.
 He also starred in the independent film Matewan (1987), which dramatized the events of the Battle of Matewan, a coal miners' strike in 1920 in Matewan, a small town in the hills of West Virginia.
 He received an Independent Spirit Award nomination for his performance.